ProxyAyush/SortEase/README.md

 # SortEase
 WHERE BIOMEDICAL WASTE FINDS ITS PLACE​

+# Installation of Libraries
+We install the Ultralytics Library
 ```
 py -m pip install ultralytics
 ```
+then we will install the opencv library

 ```
 py -m pip install opencv-python